dac392/BuyMe-DBMS-Java/docs/README.txt

 ---------------------------

-DO NOT put whitespace into one's usernames.
+DO NOT put either whitespace, quotes, or underscores into one's usernames.
 It breaks the system.

 When using Ecipse, one may have to add /webcontent the Deployment Assembly in order for the program to work.
 (This is after defining the project as a Web Java Project via the project's Properties.)